Course overview

 Highly ranked course

-Of WA's public universities, we rank first for graduate salary and equal first for full-time employment for undergraduate rehabilitation.
+Curtin is the top-ranked WA public university for graduate salary, and is equal first for full-time employment for Rehabilitation (undergraduate).
 (Good Universities Guide 2026)

 Work experience